-Make studying fun

-Don't always study alone.
+Make studying fun Don't always study alone.
 A partner helps you stay enthused about studying.
-If you must study alone, pick a study location where others will be present - such as a public library.
+If you must study alone, pick a study location where others will be present, such as a public library.

-When I studied for my med school exams, I made the mistake of studying alone.
+When I studied for USMLE Step 1, I made the mistake of studying alone.
 I had a miserable time.
-However, later I started studying with one of my good friends.
+However, when I studied for USMLE Step 2, I studied with one of my good friends.
 We met every single day in the library.
 This made studying so much better.
 We were able to reinforce one another and avoid burning out.

-How to Create an Awesome Study Schedule

-Pease note: Lecturio provides two unique study schedules for students preparing for the American board exam USMLE Step 1.
-Feel free to take a look at them to use as a reference for creating your own study schedules.
+5 Use NBME practice tests to see how well you are progressing Take one 50-question NBME test each week for six weeks.
+Take each test in its entirety and under timed conditions.
+This gets you conditioned to taking long and fatiguing tests.
+Take the first practice test one day before you begin your dedicated USMLE study.
+This test will serve as a baseline to show you where you need to improve.
+Devote more time to studying the subjects for which no NBME score improvements are seen.
+Pease note: Lecturio provides two unique study schedules depending on how much time you have dedicated to prepare for the USMLE® Step 1 examination.

-Day 1 Day 2 Day 3 Day 4 Day 5 Day 6 Day 7 Week 1 Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Week 2 Bio- chemistry Bio- chemistry Bio- chemistry ttps://www.lecturi lmmunology ourses/day-11 Immunology Immunology

-EXAMPLE: 99-Day Study Schedule for USMLE Step 1

-The evidence-based 99-day intensive study schedule will teach you how to structure your time and your study plan to get the most of your dedicated USMLE study period and dominate the exam.
+DOWNLOAD Day 1 Day 2 Day 3 Day 4 Day 5 Day 6 Day 7 Week 1 Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Bio- chemistry Week 2 Bio- chemistry Bio- chemistry Bio- chemistry Immund bgy lmmunology ourses/day-11 Immunology Immunology 99-Day Study Schedule for USMLE Step 1 The evidence-based 99-day intensive study schedule will teach you how to structure your time and your study plan to get the most of your dedicated USMLE study period and dominate the exam.
 Simply stated, if you carefully follow this study plan you will be equipped with everything you need to score well on the USMLE® Step 1 exam.

-DOWNLOAD

-Over the course of the 99-day study schedule you will:

-- Actively watch 242 hours of high-yield video lectures - Test your knowledge with 19,000 recall questions - Review over 630 pages in First Aid - Complete 3,200 challenging USMLE® questions using the Lecturio Qbank - Study a total of 650 hours (which is only about 6 hours and 40 minutes per day) - Enjoy a well deserved full 3 days of time off to relax and recharge!

-EXAMPLE: 40-Day Study Schedule for the USMLE® Step 1
+Over the course of the 99-day study schedule, you will: - Actively watch 242 hours of high-yield video lectures - Test your knowledge with 9,000 recall questions - Review more than 630 pages in First Aid® - Complete 2,500 challenging USMLE® questions using the Lecturio Qbank - Study a total of 650 hours (which is only about 6 hours and 40 minutes per day) - Enjoy a well deserved full 3 days of time off to relax and recharge!
+40-Day Study Schedule for the USMLE® Step 1 DOWNLOAD will to ask your Is your USMLE exam less than 2 months away?

-DOWNLOAD

-Is your next exam less than 2 months away?
 This 40-day study schedule will teach you how to study strategically and make most out of each day!
 For the next 40 days, you will - by adopting this schedule - use a Qbank to learn high-yield medical concepts and test-taking strategies.
 Each Qbank question you complete during this period will expand your knowled-qe-base and familiarize you with the best way to work through other questions like it.

-How to Focus for Final Exams
+How to Focus for Final Exams & USMLE Studying

-As a test day nears, devote yourself fully to studying for that exam.
+GOALS As test day nears, devote yourself fully to studying for that exam